 (FOUO)

 1. (FOUO)

-2

-2. (FOUO)
+2. · (FOUO)

 3. (FOUO)

-(50110)

-(FOUO) -inding:
+(FOUO) Finding:

-•
+Compondium of Open Office of Inspector General Recommendations to the Department of Defense

 Recommendation 1: The DoD OIG recommended that the Commander for U.S. Cyber Command, the U.S. Army and U.S. Air Force Chiefs of Staff, the Chief of Naval Operations, and the Commandant of the Marine Corps develop a doctrine, organization, training material, leadership and education, personnel, facilities, and policy framework (DOTMLPF-P) that addresses strategies to build, grow, and sustain the Cyber Mission Force.15